drumee/synology-hosted/README.md

 - Control access to your Internet Router
 - At least one fixed public IP addresses, IPV4 and/or IPV6

+### Network Capabilities
+If you plan to install your Drumee Server behind an Internet Box, ensure that it has following capabilities:
+- NAT (Network Translation Address)
+- Fixed public IP address
+- DHCP settings
+- DNS settings

 ### Synology
 #### Operating System
 - DSM 7.0 or higher